Swetha-Vellampalli/udacity_project/README.md

 ````
 http://<url>>/person?firstName=udacity&lastName=finalproject
 ````
-THis is a post request which would create the person with those 2 namesgit s
+THis is a post request which would create the person with those 2 names.The data would be persisted in the inmemory H2 database